bitvijays/bitvijays.github.io/_sources/LFC-VulnerableMachines.rst.txt

 * What are the packages installed? (dpkg -l).
 Maybe some vulnerable application is installed ready to be exploited (For example: chkroot version 0.49).
 * What are the services running? (netstat -ln)
 * Check the entries in the crontab!
+* What are the files present in the /home/user folder?
+Are there any hidden files and folders? like .thunderbird/ .bash_history etc.

 What "Advanced Linux File Permissions" are used?